 The Group has a strong capital base and an adequate liquidity ratio.

-The "Capital ratio" of the Group is 18.5%.
+The "Capital ratio" of the Group is 15.6%.
 The Group is considered as a Category 4 Bank by the Swiss Financial Market Supervisory Authority (FINMA) and must maintain a regulatory target capital ratio of a minimum of 11.2%.
-The Group's "Capital ratio" is 7.3 basis points greater than the minimum capital requirement and clearly has a strong capital base.
-Accordingly, the Group was ranked in the top range of Swiss banks, well above the average of other European financial institutions.
+The Group's "Capital ratio" is well above the minimum capital requirement.